JavaScript Disabled

 Google search and analytics

 _ga This cookie name is associated with Google Universal Analytics.
 This cookie is used to distinguish unique users by assigning a randomly generated number as a client identifier.
 It is included in each page request in a site and used to calculate visitor, session and campaign data for the sites analytics reports.
 By default it is set to expire after 2 years, although this is customisable by website owners.
-See Cookiepedia
+Visit Cookiepedia

 _gat This cookie name is associated with Google Universal Analytics, according to documentation it is used to throttle the request rate - limiting the collection of data on high traffic sites.
 It expires after 10 minutes.
-See Cookiepedia
+Visit Cookiepedia

 Bing search

 MUID This cookie is widely used my Microsoft as a unique user identifier.
 It can be set by embedded Microsoft scripts.
 Widely believed to sync across many different Microsoft domains, allowing user tracking.
-See Cookiepedia
+Visit Cookiepedia

 Google adverts